rgmarelli/devs-tossim/_posts/2016-04-23-radiomodel.markdown

 Communications interference is simulated for each transceiver depending on their specific state.
 The reception of a radio message will be successful if no other message is detected by the transceiver.

-It's important to point out that radio communication, reception and transmission of message, is not instanteneous but depends on bandwidth and message's length.
+It's important to point out that radio communication, reception and transmission of messages, is not instanteneous but depends on bandwidth and message's length.